martycheung/martycheung.github.io/index.md

 ### [Real-time Facial Emotion Recognition](https://github.com/martycheung/CppND-Facial-Emotion-Recognition)

 A real-time facial emotion recognition app which uses your laptop's camera feed to detect faces and then classifies the facial expression (eg. happy, sad, surprised, angry, etc.).
-A convolutional network model was built using Keras/Tensorflow (Python) and then deployed using OpenCV in C++.
+A convolutional network model was built in Python using Keras/Tensorflow and then deployed using OpenCV in C++.

 <center><img src="images/app_demo.jpg?raw=true"/></center>